How to fix blurry fonts in Windows 10 Modern UI

-Nowadays some Windows 8 users like the new Windows UI so much that they’re demanding some traditional Windows features, like Control Panel for example, to move completely into the tablet-like interface and make all settings available from one place, regardless of the device.
+Nowadays some Windows 8 and Windows 10 users like the new Windows UI so much that they’re demanding some traditional Windows features, like Control Panel for example, to move completely into the tablet-like interface and make all settings available from one place, regardless of the device.
 But this isn’t the only problem for the users of Modern UI, as a matter of fact this is the less-annoying issue.
-Another problem hitting users of Windows 8 is related to blurry fonts, as many users complained about this issue all over the Microsoft forums.
+Another problem hitting users of Windows 8 and Windows 10 is related to blurry fonts, as many users complained about this issue all over the Microsoft forums.
 They said that fonts on their computers looked terrible and foggy.

 Users of older Windows versions also had the similar issue, but these blurry fonts only affected Windows Explorer and Internet Explorer on the desktop, while this issue is affecting the Modern UI, as well.

 In order to solve the problem with the blurry fonts in Windows 8, Windows 10 Modern UI, the feedback request was made in Windows UserVoice channel.
 Shortly after its creation, the suggestion received more than 4,000 votes from Modern UI users.
 Which means that many people are united in intention to tell Microsoft to make Windows Store apps looking better on their devices.
 Performing ClearType in the touch-optimized environment arises as a reasonable way to fix the mess.
 As some users say that Universal Apps look very bad no matter the screen resolution.